-heel kicking horses, frolicking with fun,
+Heel kicking horses, frolicking with fun,

-loosed from dark stables and into the sun,
+freed from dark stables and into the sun,

 clockwise and anti, riotous they run.

-free spirits sing, unshackled from chains,
+Free spirits sing, unloosed from chains,

-soon they’ll be saddled, bridled and reined.
+soon to be saddled, bridled and reined.

-once I rode ponies, from Shetland I think,
+Once I rode ponies, from Shetland I think,

 black helmet, jodhpurs beige not pink;